 This chart show the general rules to apply for a drug urine test.
 As noted, the primary factor is the frequency of usage.

 The active ingredient in marijuana is THC.
 As the liver breaks down THC, a metabolite, known as THC-COOH, is produced that stays in the system long after the effects are gone.
 This is the chemical a urinalyses detects.
 Recent studies give a better idea about the answer to this question.

 This is based on what to expect in terms of THC-COOH being detected in the urine.
 Here are the detection rates according to frequency of usage;

-- First time use 5 to 8 days
+- First time user is detectable from 5 to 8 days afterwards

 Pharmacokinetic information regarding cannabinoids, specifically tetrahydrocannabinol (THC), indicates the body following inhalation of marijuana smoke rapidly absorbs these chemicals.
 The primary psychoactive chemical in pot, THC is by nature lyophilic, i.e., readily distributed to adipose (fat) tissue, as well as the spleen, lungs and liver.
 Cannabinoids are then released by organs and fat tissue into the bloodstream, where metabolization gradually occurs.

 Blood tests for pot, while they are a good indicator of recent use, are administered less frequently due the invasive nature of obtaining a sample and the involved expense.

 - A regular marijuana user will have THC in their bloodstream from two to seven days

 How much THC makes its way into the body and bloodstream depends on three primary variables—how deeply the user inhales the pot smoke, how long they hold it in their lungs and duration of a puff.